sas7252/SimVT/README.md

 #### First-Time-Use Preparations
 1. Clone this project to the preferred location
-2. Run `npm init` to install the required nodejs modules
+2. Run `npm install` to install the required nodejs modules

 #### Running the software